marco76/java-demo/server/src/main/resources/pages/cache-jcache.md

 ## Example of publishing our pages without cache

 In this website we store the articles of the documentation in simple MarkDown files.
-When the user ask for a documentation page the Java backend executes the following operations:
+When the user asks for a documentation page the Java backend executes the following operations:

 - search the file in the Operating System
 - open the file